juliancoleman/ts-hapi-api/README.md

-        validator.ts # Joi validator used in controller validate options (only one per verb) migrations/        # database migrations, of course models/            # model schemas and relation mappings (don't use Objection validation) test/              # this directory has been deprecated and will be removed in a later release index.ts           # application entry point
+        validator.ts # Joi validator used in controller validate options (only one per verb) migrations/        # database migrations, of course models/            # model schemas and relation mappings (don't use Objection validation) index.ts           # application entry point
 ```